 Figure 3.
-Cumulative CO, Reduction for the 550ppm Stabilization Scenario tions).
+Cumulative CO, Reduction for the 550ppm Stabilization Scenario lowered energy intensity and cut-backs in production.
+They also show the largest cut-backs in production of all models.
+A possible explanation is that an inability to provide enough carbon-free energy (which would show up as carbon intensity reduction) forces economies to reduce the energy input (evident in the reduced energy intensity) to an extent where it harms the economy (visible as GWP reductions).
 IMACLIM-R resorts to decreasing energy intensity and reducing GWP because it does not incorporate a backstop technology.
 Here, the increasing energy price reduces energy demand and induces additional investments in the electricity- and transport sectors which crowd out the overall investments in the composite good sector which are needed to induce economic growth.
 An optimum, cost-effective tax profile would probably lower costs compared to the exogenous linearly increasing tax imposed in these scenarios.

-$CO_2$ reductions are attributed to reductions in carbon intensity, energy intensity, and gross world product using decomposition analysis.
+CO2 reductions are attributed to reductions in carbon intensity, energy intensity, and gross world product using decomposition analysis.
 Note that the 550ppm scenarios are not available from MESSAGE-MACRO and we therefore display results from their 500ppm scenario using a separate scale on the second y-axis.

 The RICE/DICE models, FEEM-RICE and ENTICE-BR, show strikingly similar behavior but this differs substantially from the remaining growth models.
 Here, the predominant mitigation strategy is to increase the energy efficiency.
 FEEM-RICE does allow explicitly for carbon intensity reduction as well as for energy intensity reduction.
 However, both are driven by the same index of technological change.
 Hence the ratio of reductions in carbon- and energy intensities is implied by model structure and calibration, and it is not a degree of freedom in the model.
-Both FAST and SLOW versions of the FEEM-RICE rely more on energy intensity reduction than on carbon intensity reductions.
+Both FAST and SLOW versions of the FEEM-RICE rely more on energy intensity reduction than on carbon intensity reduction.
+The FAST version shifts the mitigation strategy towards carbon intensity reductions.
 ENTICE-BR explicitly includes a backstop technology so one might expect a bigger carbon intensity effect.
 However, carbon-free energy is already strongly represented in the baseline (the share of renewables rises from 4% in 2000 to 11% in 2100).
-The required CO2 abatement is therefore small and can be met by energy efficiency improvements via R&D investment in a corresponding knowledge stock and factor substitution.
+The required $CO_2$ abatement is therefore small and can be met by energy efficiency improvements via R&D investment in a corresponding knowledge stock and factor substitution.